 You might not have this drug if you have glaucoma (increased pressure within the eye) or heart problems.
-The doctor checks this with you when you go for the test.
+The doctor or radiographer checks this with you when you go for the test.

 With a barium swallow, there is a risk that when drinking it a little bit may go down the wrong way and into your airway.
 This is very rare.